BND Hamburger Icon

 Kaylyn McKenna contributed to the writing and reporting in this article.

 Adam Uzialko, senior editor of Business News Daily, is not just a professional writer and editor — he’s also an entrepreneur who knows firsthand what it’s like building a business from scratch.
 His experience as co-founder and managing editor of a digital marketing company imbues his work at Business News Daily with a perspective grounded in the realities of running a small business.
-Since 2015, Adam has reviewed hundreds of small business products and services, including contact center solutions, email marketing software and text message marketing software.
-Adam uses the products, interviews users and talks directly to the companies that make the products and services he covers.
-He specializes in digital marketing topics, with a focus on content marketing, editorial strategy and managing a team.
+At Business News Daily, Adam covers the ins and outs of business technology, such as iPhone credit card processing, POS systems, CRMs and remote-work tools, while also sharing best practices for everyday operations.
+Since 2015, Adam has also reviewed hundreds of small business products and services, including contact center solutions, email marketing software and text message marketing software.
+Adam uses the products, interviews users and talks directly to the companies that make the products and services he evaluates.
+Additionally, he often specializes in digital marketing topics, with a focus on content marketing, editorial strategy and managing a marketing team.

 Back to top